 Meat Goat Profit Calculator

-First you must calculate the total number of goats you have, both male and females.
+First you must calculate the total number of goats you have, both male and females, and how much you paid for each.

 You must then calculate the total weight of all goats.